 Why is Putin making so many mistakes?

 Let's analyze the situation from a historical perspective.
-Everyone expected that at the end of the Cold War (and of the Soviet Union) a scenario of international development and cooperation would prevail.
+Everyone expected that at the end of the Cold War (and the Soviet Union) a scenario of international development and cooperation would prevail.

 How many?
 Enough to make him acquire a strategic clarity out of the ordinary?
 Or to make him make a desperate and dead-end move?